lukedoolittle/aggregator/ReadMe.md

 ## Basic Setup

 Before anything can happen you have to change the `CredentialApplicationSettings` class and fill in your clientId/clientSecret or consumerKey/consumerSecret for each service you want to use.
 See the advanced topics for how these entries affect the workflow.

+## Basic Windows Setup

+1. In your main Android project add a reference to Aggregator.Windows

+2. Bootstrap startup somewhere near the begining of the application

+		new Bootstrapper().DefaultConfig().Run().GetInstance<Scheduler>().Start();

+3. Basic usage is described at the begining of the readme

 ## Basic iOS Setup